Kidney disease innovation and research

 New ways to manage my CKD symptoms

-Research is underway to improve treatments for:
+Research is underway to improve treatments for the following:

 • Hyperphosphatemia (high phosphate levels): A potential new treatment for high phosphorus levels in patients receiving dialysis, oxylanthanum carbonate, is currently under FDA review.
 It's a phosphate binder that works by preventing phosphate in the foods you eat from being absorbed into your bloodstream.